sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ###  39. What is encapsulation in JavaScript?

-**Answer:** Encapsulation means bundling data and methods together while hiding internal implementation details.
-In JavaScript, we use private fields (with #) or closures to achieve true encapsulation.
-This protects data from external interference and ensures controlled access through public methods.
+* Encapsulation means bundling data and methods together while hiding internal implementation details.
+* In JavaScript, we use private fields (with #) or closures to achieve true encapsulation.
+* This protects data from external interference and ensures controlled access through public methods.

 ```javascript
 class BankAccount {